jacksmithxyz/personal-website/content/blog/c-pointers.md

 This means we can use this address to dereference it and perform adjustments to it inside of a function, and affect it outside of the function.

 When I manipulate a value inside of this function, I am manipulating it with `*`.
-So this means I am actually getting the value stored at the address and directly manipulating it(?).
+So this means I am actually getting the value stored at the address and directly manipulating it.

+Null pointers are basically pointers which contain `NULL` as a value.
+Null like in most other programming languages represents the absence of a value.
+In C, it seems like this acts like a special value.
+For example doing `int *p = NULL;` isn't really assigning any value - `NULL` is not a memory address pointing to a value of type int as it suggests, so this is what makes it a special kind of value.
+It is used to create a pointer which points to "nothing".

 Questions: